-See also Travelling in Europe for information on Schengen visas and medical care arrangements for international students visiting other European countries.
+See also Schengen Visas for information for international students visiting other European countries.

 - Do you need a visa for the country you are visiting or transiting through?
 Check directly with the country's Embassy

 - Have you collected your Biometric Residence Permit already?
-If you arrive in the UK with a 30-day Tier 4 vignette (sticker), you then have 10 days to collect your BRP.
+If you arrive in the UK with a 30 or 90 day visa vignette (sticker), you then have 10 days to collect your BRP.
 If you want to travel outside the UK shortly after you first arrive, collect your BRP first.
 If you cannot collect your BRP and you need to travel in an emergency, contact us for advice.

 When and why are you re-entering the UK?

-*If your current Tier 4 immigration permission has been curtailed, please check the section 'Can I travel and return to the UK after I have been reported to the Home Office?' on our Tier 4 reporting and curtailment page.*
+*If your current Tier 4 or Student immigration permission has been curtailed, please check the section 'Can I travel and return to the UK after I have been reported to the Home Office?' on our Immigration Reporting and Curtailment page.*

 - Your passport, and your BRP if you have one

 - An up-to-date Queen Mary Student Status letter showing that your course is continuing.
 You can download your letter from your Gradintelligence account.
 The instructions on obtaining your letter are on the Student Enquiry Centre web pages.